WileTheCoyote/CSCI-4830/Arduino-RC-Car-Project/README.md

 ![ScreenShot](https://github.com/WileTheCoyote/CSCI-4830/blob/master/Arduino-RC-Car-Project/StockCircuitBoard.jpg)

+Steps:
+    Gather Materials & Disassemble RC Car
+    Map Functionality of Circuit Board
+    Cut and Splice Wires
+    Attach a Motor Shield / Load Test to Arduino Program two RF Modules (XBee's) to Communicate Attach one XBee to Your Arduino and one to Your Computer Control RC Car from Your Computer
+    Test the USB Shield and Connect to Xbox 360 Controller
+    Move XBee to Our 2nd Arduino
+    Write Our Final Two Sketches

 **Expansive Options:**

     - Add an onboard camera and wirelessly stream video to a phone or a controller mounted display